casp3r-elvis/MoviesuggestingApp/README.md

 # movieRatingApp
-a movie rating app build with html , css and JavaScript
+a movie rating app build with html , css and JavaScript using api request